IOI Corporation Bhd

 38. Publishes traceability data at crusher level?

-[Externally verified] The company reports that the traceability for the refiner which is also the company's kernel crusher (IOI Edible Oils Sandakan), to the plantation level for palm oil is 93% and for palm kernel oil is 87%.
+The company reports that the traceability of the refiner which is also the company's kernel crusher (IOI Edible Oils Sandakan), to the plantation level for palm oil is 98.58% for palm oil and 95.49% for palm kernel oil in 2023.
+However, the information reported is not externally verified.

 -